MAD - Master Advice Document

 I must stress that there are no reasons to believe that chemicals in disposable nappies are in any way harmful.
 Superabsorbent disposables have been around long enough now, and do get thoroughly tested by their manufacturers (who are very litigation-conscious) for any likely health concerns to have become obvious.
 If there is a problem with superabsorbers occasionally, it is more likely to be escapes of gel sticking onto the baby’s bottom, which is unappealing.

-The main issue which affects people as regards chemicals in disposables is in fact the fragrances that are added to make them more appealing, as many children get contact rashes from these.
-This is why Pampers have a Sensitive range, which would not exist if a significant proportion of their potential customer base did not report a reaction to their normal nappies!
+The main issue which affects people regarding chemicals in disposables is in fact the fragrances that are added to make them more appealing, as many children get contact rashes from these.
+This is why many disposable nappy brands have a Sensitive range, which would not exist if a significant proportion of their potential customer base did not report a reaction to their normal nappies!
 One of the many advantages of cloth nappies (and washable wipes) is that you are in control of what’s on your baby’s bottom.
 There are no hidden ingredients or unknown processes to worry about.
-You decide whether and how you want to soak nappies and which washing powder to use to launder them, and that’s it.
+You decide how to wash and which detergent to use, and that’s it.

-Once you are familiar with your nappies, you should find change speed is little different to using disposables.
-It takes about a minute longer, that is all.
+Once you are familiar with your cloth nappies, you shouldn't find too much difference in change speed to a disposable.
+It takes about a minute longer, if that.
 The main difference is afterwards – rather than wrapping everything in a plastic bag and taking it to the bin, you will empty a soiled liner into the bin or the toilet and place the nappy in a bucket until laundry time.
 Using cloth nappies adds no more than ten minutes to the day’s work, which is a small price to pay for all the advantages.

-Organically produced cotton is more environmentally sound, but the options for nappies are more limited.
-However, we can offer some high quality organic options in well-known designs, as well as various hemp and bamboo nappy products.
+Organically produced cotton is more environmentally sound, but the options for nappies are more limited and generally at a higher price point.
 Hemp is a far less commercial crop than cotton, and is also naturally weed resistant.
 This makes it a popular choice for those wishing to avoid cotton which has been subjected to pesticide treatment while it was growing.
 Bamboo fabric is very popular because it is a fast growing, sustainable crop which again does not need to be subjected to pesticide treatment.
 The fibre itself is smooth and round, meaning it is a non-irritant, and it is said to have naturally occurring, antibacterial and anti-fungal properties.
+It's worth noting that the bamboo plant goes through a long mechanical process to turn it into bamboo viscose fibre, so it may not be a wholly 'natural' fibre by the time it's made into a garment or nappy.

-If aiming for organic cotton, unbleached cotton, bamboo or hemp nappies, for environmental reasons, it makes sense to avoid any form of bleach in any soaking solution.
+If aiming for organic cotton, unbleached cotton, bamboo or hemp nappies, for environmental reasons, it makes sense to avoid any form of bleach in your washing routine.
 Also, be aware that many washing powders – especially non biological ones – contain active bleaching agents in them.
 This means that unbleached products will gradually whiten until they become indistinguishable from their white counterparts.
-Whilst natural fibre wraps are appealing, they tend not to be as effective as laminated polyester (PUL) ones, as cotton-covered wraps normally wick over time.
-Wool wraps are a possibility but are expensive, often bulky and require relanolising by hand periodically.

 Very few nappies are 100% bomb proof against explosive motions in the pre-weaning period.
 However, you will find that almost all shaped nappies are significantly better at containment than disposables.
 This is because there are usually two points at which poo can be contained: firstly by the nappy itself, and secondly - if it escapes further - by the wrap.
 This is why two piece nappies tend to be more reliable than all in one nappies in the pre-weaning period, as all in ones have the same disadvantage as disposables i.e. providing only one potential point of containment.

-In general terms, those with "frilly" legs and waistband will perform slightly less well than those with a proper cuff of some sort.
-Overall, where disposables offer around 70-80% reliability against leaks of explosive breastfed poo, shaped real nappies offer around 90-95% reliability, depending on the design.
-These figures are guestimates, based on feedback we receive from customers.
+Overall, where disposables offer around 70-80% reliability against leaks of explosive breastfed poo, shaped cloth nappies offer around 90-95% reliability, depending on the design.
+These figures are guesstimates, based on feedback we receive from customers.

 We generally recommend using the Jo Fold with muslins, as the size is highly adjustable: for a smaller size, simply fold the corners beyond the middle.
-Apart from using them as nappies, you will find muslins to be an excellent all round mop up and burp cloth option.
+When you're finished using them as nappies, you will always find uses for muslins as burp cloths, cleaning sticky hands and faces, and years later as household cleaning cloths, making them an excellent long term investment.
 Every new parent should have plenty of them.

 None of the following items are an essential part of using cloth nappies.
-However, we do find that they are very popular and well worthwhile considering, especially the fleece liners and the washable change mat.
+However, we do find that they are very popular and well worth considering, to help make your life easier.

-Consequently, many people using cloth nappies also move on to using washable wipes.
+Many people using cloth nappies also move on to using washable wipes.
 After all, what is the difference between putting a nappy and a wipe in the nappy bucket?
-There are various branded washable wipes available from various cloth nappy retailers, but most are very expensive for what they are.

-The Nappy Lady sells rectangles of hemmed terry wipes.
-You will find they are excellent performers, not just for bottoms, but also for general face cleaning and wiping up around the home.
+Good quality washable wipes are excellent performers, not just for bottoms, but also for general face cleaning and wiping up around the home.
 I strongly recommend getting some, even if you don’t plan to use them as nappy wipes.
-They will fit in a standard or travel plastic wipes container, and our Practical Nappy Tips leaflet gives a suitable wash recipe if you want to use something other than plain water.
+They will fit in a standard or travel plastic wipes container, and you can use a selection of wipes solution recipes or just plain water.
 One tip for boys: use a dry wipe to lay over his willy when you take the nappy off, to catch any sudden spurts of wee.

 Washable Change Pad

 Plastic change pads can only be wiped down, and are usually quite small to make up for their bulk.
 Also, wee tends to bounce off it, which is not ideal if babies decide to perform during nappy change.
-The washable change mats sold by The Nappy Lady are two layers of 100% cotton, with a layer of lamination compressed between them.
+The Disana moses basket mattress protector is also the perfect size to use as a washable change mat.
+These are two layers of 100% cotton, with a layer of lamination compressed between them.
 They are a generous 50cm x 70cm, yet fold down to fit in a change bag or large handbag.
 They are not cold for babies to lie on (often the trigger for a wee, incidentally!), but will absorb an accident if it does happen.
 And finally they can be washed with the nappies at 60.
 Two other uses for this item, or the larger sizes we sell - for heavily pregnant mums to be who may be worried about their waters breaking on the bed or on the sofa, and also after the birth, if you plan to breastfeed, to protect your mattress either when feeding in bed, or in the first weeks you’re your breasts can tend to leak milk during the night.
-You could consider them to be the cloth equivalent of a Pampers "Care Mat", but of a far higher quality!

 This item is also available in three larger-sized bed protectors, for when your children move on to pants.